PowerShell Cmdlets to Breakdown Azure Connections

-You can create multiple cloud connections for the same subscription.
-This enables you to assign specific resource groups to each connection to improve data collection granularity.
-Optimize performance by utilizing a data collector closer to your virtual endpoints.
+You can create multiple Azure cloud connections for the same subscription.
+This enables you to assign specific resource groups to each connection to improve data collection granularity and accuracy.
+To optimize performance, utilize data collectors closer to your virtual endpoints, and configure different monitor sites for each connection.

 Version 9.1 includes the following PowerShell cmdlets to break down your cloud data connections to resource groups.
 You can then add multiple connections for the same subscription to your organizational tree, with no need to use the ControlUp Real-Time DX Console.
 You can configure each connection to collect data from specific resource groups, enabling you to assign a dedicated data collector and define specific sites for each connection.